manabutameni/Imgur/README.md

         -s        Silent mode.
 Overrides debug mode.
         -d        Debug mode.

-Multiple albums can be downloaded as such: `bash imgur.sh URL1 URL2...`
+Multiple albums can be downloaded like so: `bash imgur.sh URL1 URL2...`

 Installation
 ------------

 Ensure you have the required software.
 See [Requirements](#requirements).

-This is only if you want to reference the script without having it in the directory you want the imgur album.
+This is only necessary if you want to run the script without having it in the same folder you want the imgur album, or if you want to install imgur.desktop for KDE.

 ### Nix like operating systems